lomocc/intl-lib/README.md

 }
 ```

-- Extend the Translation Type
+- Extend the Base Translation Type

-Create a type that extends the base translation type provided by the library:
+To ensure type safety, extend the base translation type provided by `intl-lib` with your custom translations.
+This allows you to use TypeScript to catch errors in translation keys.

 ```ts
 import en_US from './dictionaries/en-US.json';